Understanding the Difference between DWI and DWAI in New York

 Sobriety Tests

-Three different types of sobriety tests might be performed by an arresting officer.
+An arresting officer might perform three different types of sobriety tests.
 The first is a field sobriety test, in which the officer might ask the person to walk a straight line or state the alphabet backward.
-A screening test is the next option, with a chemical test being the third.
+The next option is a screening test, and the third is a chemical test.

-Screening tests are administered through the use of portable breath tests.
-Chemical tests are designed to detect the blood alcohol concentration of a person by using their blood.
-A chemical test must occur in the two-hour period following the arrest.
+Screening tests are administered using portable breath tests.
+Chemical tests are designed to detect a person's blood alcohol concentration using their blood.
+A chemical test must occur within two hours of the arrest.

 Can breathalyzers give false readings?

-It’s possible for false readings to occur with a breath test.
-Breath sprays, cough syrup, and mouthwashes all have the potential to produce a false reading.
-It’s also possible for a person’s body temperature to affect the reading.
-Depending on the circumstances, a New York State court might throw out the results of a breath test because of the unreliability.
+A breath test can produce false readings.
+Breath sprays, cough syrup, and mouthwashes can all produce false readings.
+A person’s body temperature can also affect the reading.
+Depending on the circumstances, a New York State court might throw out the results of a breath test because of their unreliability.

 Importance of Hiring Criminal Defense Attorneys That Understand How DWI and DWAI Cases Are Tried in New York

-There are a number of options available for people who have been charged with DWI and DWAI.
-When you get in contact with an attorney, they can help you understand your options and make the best decision going forward.
+There are several options available for people who have been charged with DWI and DWAI.
+When you contact an attorney, they can help you understand your options and make the best decision from now on.

 Categories: